Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 [34/65d4e2] MULTIQC                    | 1 of 1, cached: 1 ✔
 ```

-As configuration generally does not trigger the re-run of processes, we need to run the workflow from the beginning.
+As configuration generally does not trigger the re-run of processes, we need to run the workflow from the beginning in order to apply the updated resource configuration.

 !!! example "Exercise: Run from scratch!"

-    Remove the `-resume` flag from your `run.sh` and run
+    - Remove the `-resume` flag from your `run.sh` script, save, and re-submit:

     ```bash
     ./run.sh
     ```

-    Inspect your trace file and confirm that `ALIGN` has been allocated the core and memory that you added in `custom.config`.
+    - Inspect your trace file and confirm that `ALIGN` has been allocated the cores and memory that you added in `custom.config`:

     ??? abstract "Output"